-Our Director of Community Services, Stephanie Luther, hosts monthly senior Lunch & Learn.
-Participants enjoy a healthy meal and informational workshops such as elder law, financial management, chair exercises, nutrition, and more.
-If you are interested in joining other seniors for a delicious lunch and topics of interest, please contact Stephanie at 401-846-4828 x 118 or by email at firstname.lastname@example.org.
+At monthly monthly senior Lunch & Learn, participants enjoy a healthy meal and informational workshops such as elder law, financial management, chair exercises, nutrition, and more.
+If you are interested in joining other seniors for a delicious lunch and topics of interest, please contact Melanie Saunders at 401-846-4828 x 124 or by email at email@example.com.

-Our Director of Community Programs also provides Medicare/Medicaid counseling for any member of our community through the Senior Health Information Program (SHIP), in addition to making referrals to other agencies as needed.
-If you are Medicare eligible based on a disability (25 months) or are turning 65 (you can sign up 3 months prior to your 65th birthday to avoid a gap in coverage) contact Stephanie.
+Medicare/Medicaid counseling for any member of our community is available through the Senior Health Information Program (SHIP), as is referrals to other agencies as needed.
+If you are Medicare eligible based on a disability (25 months) or are turning 65 (you can sign up 3 months prior to your 65th birthday to avoid a gap in coverage).
 If you want to be screened to see if you are eligible for help paying for Medicare costs, call for more information.
 The screening can be done over the phone and often takes less than 5 minutes.
-Contact Stephanie at 401-846-4828 x 118 or email her at email@example.com.
+For more info, call the Center at at 401-846-4828.

-New in 2016 is the creation of 2 neighborhood Wellness Hubs.
-The home site is at the MLK, with a satellite hub at the Florence Gray Center in Newport’s North End.
-These hubs will house weekly evidence-based lifestyle change programs, such as Diabetes Prevention, Diabetes Self-Management, chronic pain self-management, and additional wellness programs requested by the community—like nutrition, fitness & cooking classes.
-Contact our Wellness Hub Coordinator, Kelsea Dixon, at 401-846-4828 or email her at firstname.lastname@example.org for more information.
+Our Community Programs Coordinator, Kelsea Dixon, oversees weekly evidence-based lifestyle change programs, such as Diabetes Prevention, Diabetes Self-Management, chronic pain self-management, as well as additional wellness programs requested by the community—like nutrition, fitness & cooking classes, and more.
+For more information, call Kelsea at 401-846-4828 x201 or email her at firstname.lastname@example.org.
 Flu Shot clinics, disease self-management programs, and health care referrals are made through our Wellness Center.

 Income Tax Assistance is provided by AARP .